 The state of Indiana provides business licenses and permits to more than 400 different types of businesses.
 The type of industry or the activities a business is engaged in helps in identifying the type of business license required.
 At the same time, it is important to know that there are certain service-oriented businesses that will not require any business licenses for operating within Indiana.

 In the state of Indiana, the requirement for a permit or business license is dependent on the type of industry or services.
-Some of the main categories of services for which a license or permit is required are as under:
+Some of the main categories of services for which a license or permit is required are:

 - Contractor services

 - Health and safety